scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## draft-dekater-scion-controlplane-07
 {:numbered="false"}
- - Moved SCMP specification from draft-dekater-scion-dataplane-03
+ - Moved SCMP specification from draft-dekater-scion-dataplane-03 to this document

 ## draft-dekater-scion-controlplane-06
 {:numbered="false"}